GamyaBehara/ISRO_Showcase/README.md

 ---

-## 🔹 What does it do?
+## 🔹 What does it do & Why this project?
-- Displays ISRO’s **vision, achievements, and upcoming missions**.
+ISRO Showcase presents ISRO’s **vision, achievements, upcoming missions, and key leaders** in a modern, interactive way.
-- Highlights **key leaders and scientists** behind India’s space success.
-- Showcases important statistics like **missions launched, satellites, and milestones**.
-- Provides a **modern, responsive, and styled interface**.
-- Includes a **footer with developer details** for personalization.

----

-## 🔹 Why this project?
-The official ISRO website is informative but more formal.
-This project was created as a **modern, visually appealing alternative** that:
-- Focuses on **storytelling** through UI.
+It highlights important **statistics, milestones, and scientists** who shaped India’s space program, while maintaining a **clean and responsive UI**.

-- Acts as a **portfolio project** to showcase React skills.
+This project is built as a **tribute to ISRO’s legacy** and as a **portfolio project** to demonstrate React skills, creativity, and attention to detail.
-- Pays tribute to the **scientists and visionaries** of ISRO.

 ---